JamieS56/Milestone-Project-2/README.md

 It all works well and selects a random dot each time you run the game.

 #### How to test:
-Start the game on any difficulty and a random dot will always start shrinking and so wil every dot after, it will be different every game.
+Start the game on any difficulty and a random dot will always start shrinking and so will every dot after, it will be different every game.

 ### Score system: